Although the building of castles began in earnest in England during the 11th century, it didn’t begin in Ireland until the 12th century.

-It lay in ruins until preservation efforts were launched in late 20th century.
+It lay in ruins until preservation efforts were launched in the late 20th century.

-From McMahon control, it was captured by Earl of Thomond in the 16th century, later owned by his brother and passing on in the Earl’s family for centuries.
+From McMahon’s control, it was captured by Earl of Thomond in the 16th century, later owned by his brother and passed on in the Earl’s family for centuries.

 It was finally abandoned in the 19th century and is today a popular tourist attraction, although little of the glory of the original structure remains.

 Doonagore Castle is located in County Clare.
 Originally, a stone castle was built at the site of the present castle in the 14th century.
 The present-day structure is dated to the 16th century and is comprised of tall tower houses flanked by a walled enclosure.

 This structure was constructed by the O’Briens who soon lost its control to Clancys.
 The castle fell into repair, and was restored sometime in the 19th century but fell into disuse and ruin by the end of the century.

 In the late 20th century, the castle was restored and today it is owned privately.

 Dromore Castle is located in County Clare.
 It was constructed in the 16th century.
 It underwent significant reconstruction and expansion in the 17th century when it came under the control of the O’Brien clan.
 It was later granted to the Earl of Thomond and later returned to the ownership of O’Briens.

 The castle was finally left by the O’Brien clan in the 17th century and reached a state of ruin and neglect in the 18th century.
 In the 19th century, the castle first became the seat of the Crowe family.